 As more users transact online securely and conveniently using the token, which is matched with their account, CUB can choose to deploy and maintain fewer physical ATMs.

 Bridging mobility, cloud

-With i-Sprint’s 2FA platform, tight integration between the AccessMatrix Universal Authentication Server (UAS) and the YESsafe Token+ enables organizations to rapidly introduce key capabilities such as synchronous and challenge response authentication; authorization; signature verification and host return code.
-In critical day-to-day operations, the platform simplifies management of token issuance, pin-mailers, lost tokens and out-of-sync tokens.
+With i-Sprint’s 2FA platform, tight integration between the AccessMatrix Universal Authentication Server (UAS)and the YESsafe Token+ enables organizations to rapidly introduce key capabilities such as synchronous and challenge-response authentication; authorization; signature verification, and host return code.
+In critical day-to-day operations, the platform simplifies management of token issuance, pin-mailers, lost tokens, and out-of-sync tokens.

 Another solution in i-Sprint’s mobile protection portfolio is the YESsafe AppPortal+ end-to-end virtual ID card management and verification system.
 It not only provides the security tokens but also a mobile single sign-on (SSO) platform, among other features.

 Users on the mobile SSO platform can easily gain access to multiple applications from a portal via their mobile device.
-With increased adoption of software-as-a-service and native applications, the platform essentially bridges mobile and cloud security, eliminating the inconvenience of repetitive authentication for multiple apps.
+With the increased adoption of software-as-a-service and native applications, the platform essentially bridges mobile and cloud security, eliminating the inconvenience of repetitive authentication for multiple apps.

 The platform also provides encrypted data backup to cloud storage; AES 256-bit encryption; device fingerprinting for data encryption and prevention of device and application cloning; and contextual authentication leveraging identity-relevant data – geographic location, time-of-day, endpoint identity, etc. – in the authentication process.